aspose-total/Aspose.Total-Products/total/en/python-net/conversion/tiff-to-mbox/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert TIFF to MBOX?</h2>
+TIFF (Tagged Image File Format) is a raster image format used for storing high-quality graphics.
+It is widely used in the printing, publishing, and other industries.
+MBOX (Mailbox) is a file format used by many email clients to store email messages.
+It is a single file that contains all the emails of a particular mailbox.
+Converting TIFF to MBOX can be useful for archiving emails, or for transferring emails from one email client to another.

-For a Python developer, who is trying to add a TIFF to MBOX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into MBOX format.
+<h2>How Aspose.Total helps for TIFF to MBOX Conversion?</h2>
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that make it easy to convert TIFF to MBOX using Python.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into MBOX format.
+This API is easy to use and provides a wide range of features that make it a great choice for developers who are looking to add a TIFF to MBOX conversion feature within their application.

 {{% /blocks/products/pf/feature-page-summary %}}